-- 19.46.44 Regulations 19.1.25 19.1.33 shall apply. - 19.46.45 The final assessment will be based on performance in the examinations, coursework, the Project where undertaken and, if required, in an oral examination.
+- 19.46.44 Regulations 19.1.25 19.1.33 shall apply. - 19.46.45 The final assessment will be based on performance in the examinations, coursework and the EE 990 Project where undertaken.

-- 19.46.46 Degree of MSc: In order to qualify for the award of the degree of MSc in Electricity Industry Management and Technology, a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits, of which 60 must have been awarded in respect of the Project. - 19.46.47 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Electricity Industry Management and Technology, a candidate must have accumulated no fewer than 120 credits from the taught classes of the course. - 19.46.48 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Electricity Industry Management and Technology, a candidate must have accumulated no fewer than 60 credits from the taught classes of the course. - 19.46.49 - to 19.46.59 (Numbers not used)
+- 19.46.46 Degree of MSc: In order to qualify for the award of the degree of MSc in Electricity Industry Management and Technology, a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits, of which 60 must have been awarded in respect of the Project. - 19.46.47 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Electricity Industry Management and Technology, a candidate must have accumulated no fewer than 120 credits from the taught classes of the course. - 19.46.48 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Electricity Industry Management and Technology, a candidate must have accumulated no fewer than 60 credits from the taught classes of the course.